nielshelsoe/BOW_transferlearning/README.md

 # BOW_transferlearning

 Git repository for Niels Helsø talk held at pydatacopenhagen 28/2-2019

+**OBS**
+If you want to run any turtorial in this repo you have to download data.
+Se data point
+**OBS**

 ## Folders